kenatiod/MUT/Understanding Machine Understanding.md

 Bob: I agree, Alice.
 This proposed structure for the MUTT represents a major milestone in AI development - it will allow us to put our current AI systems through rigorous testing, while also providing a framework to assess the potential of future systems.
 I must admit, I'm rather excited by the prospect of implementing these diverse tests on our current AI models!

 Claude: Good observation about the diversity of tests we've outlined here.
 By combining standard benchmarks like MNIST with novel cognitive challenges, we aim to provide a comprehensive evaluation framework.
 I look forward to seeing how our models perform - and I must say, I find it quite intriguing to consider the implications of their performance on this proposed testing regime.
 The nature of intelligence itself may be revealed!

+### References for Chapter 6:

+Bhargava, R. (2023, May 3).
+What Are AI Hallucinations? - Built In.
+Built In.

+IBM Cloud Education.
+(2023, March 21).
+What Are AI Hallucinations? - IBM.
+IBM.

+Marr, B. (2023, April 3).
+What Are AI Hallucinations And Why Are They A Problem?
+Bernard Marr.

+O'Sullivan, D. (2023, August 29).
+AI tools make things up a lot, and that's a huge problem.
+CNN.

+Roose, K. (2023, February 14).
+A New Area of A.I.
+Booms, Even Amid the Tech Gloom.
+The New York Times.

+Saboo, S. (2023, August 15).
+How do you verify AI-generated insights?
+LinkedIn.

+The Economist.
+(2024, February 28).
+AI models make stuff up.
+How can hallucinations be controlled?
+The Economist.

+Vincent, J. (2023, February 15).
+AI-generated content is everywhere.
+Some people hate it, some people love it.
+The Verge.

 ____________________